edtoken/mockoon-config-transformer/README.md

 - Bundled json tree [from-json.json](./examples/environments/stripecom/bundle/from-json.json)

 ### Extract features
-- Correctly processed any URI with any special chars
+- Successfully processed any URI with special characters.
-- Correctly processed any duplicated routes/responses/data edge cases of the Mockoon configuration
+- Handled duplicated routes, responses, and data cases within the Mockoon configuration.
-- Compatibility with Mockoon configuration structure updates (unexpected properties will be processed)
+- Ensured compatibility with updates to the Mockoon configuration structure, processing unexpected properties when encountered.
-- Correctly processed edge cases with OS file issues (file/directory name length)
+- Handled edge cases related to file issues on the operating system, including file and directory name length.
-- Extracted routes directory tree related to the route-endpoint path
+- Extracted the directory tree related to route-endpoint paths.
-- Response body extracted to the multiline file
+- Extracted the response body into a multiline file.
-- Data bucket value extracted to the multiline file
+- Extracted the data bucket values into a multiline file.

 ### Bundle features
 - The bundled environment is not based on escaped directory names.